Chula Vista, California: 20th century

+In 1911, Chula Vista had 15000 acre of agricultural lands, of which 4000 acre were lemon groves.
 The citizens of Chula Vista voted to incorporate on October 17, 1911.
 The State approved the city's incorporation in November.
 One of its first city council members was a former Clevelandite Greg Rogers, who was also a leader of the Chula Vista Yacht Club.
 The yacht club would the first on the West Coast to build race specific boats, which resulted in a uniquely designed sloop.
 In 1915, a Carnegie Library was built on F Street.
-In the 1910s, Chinese, Filipino, and Mexican farm laborers worked the fields within the city, with most commuting in from Downtown San Diego and Logan Heights.
+In the 1910s, Chinese, Filipino, and Mexican farm laborers worked the fields within the city, with most commuting in from downtown San Diego and Logan Heights.

 In January 1916, Chula Vista was impacted by the Hatfield Flood, which was named after Charles Hatfield, when the Lower Otay Dam collapsed flooding the valley surrounding the Otay River; up to fifty people died in the flood.
-Later in 1916, the Hercules Powder Company opened a 30-acre bayfront site, now known as Gunpowder point, which produced substances used to make cordite, a gun propellant used extensively by the British Armed Forces during World War I. In 1920, the San Diego Country Club opened in Chula Vista, with its clubhouse designed by Richard Requa who had previously worked on the California Pacific International Exposition.
+Later in 1916, the Hercules Powder Company opened a 30-acre bayfront site, now known as Gunpowder point, which produced substances used to make cordite, a gun propellant used extensively by the British Armed Forces during World War I. In 1920, San Diego Country Club opened in Chula Vista, with its clubhouse designed by Richard Requa who had previously worked on the California Pacific International Exposition.
 In 1925, aviation began in Chula Vista, with the Tyce School of Aviation, operating the Chula Vista Airport.
 In 1926, the salt works purchased Rancho Janal and grew barley and lima beans.

 Although the Great Depression affected Chula Vista significantly, agriculture still provided considerable income for the residents.
 In 1931, the lemon orchards produced $1 million in revenue and the celery fields contributed $600,000.
 Japanese American farms played a significant role in developing new crops outside of lemons, especially celery.
 In the 1930s, led by Chris Mensalvas, Filipino and Mexican farm workers went on strike against the celery farms.
 To the east, on land formerly known as Rancho Janal, dairy farming and cattle farming was done on over 4,000 acre.
 By the end of the 1930s, the city's population of over 4,000 residents was mostly Caucasian, with small populations of Japanese and Mexican Americans.
 Prior to World War II, anti-Japanese sentiment had existed in Chula Vista, due to competition between Japanese farmers and White farmers, however an association was formed which decreased those sentiments.